 Oil Region National Heritage Area | The Valley that Changed the World

-Properties
+ORA-Owned Historic Properties

 324 E Main St, Titusville, PA 16354

-Tarbell honed her journalism skills at “The Chautauquan” for seven years before moving to “McClure’s Magazine” where she wrote “The History of the Standard Oil Company.”
+Tarbell honed her journalism skills at “The Chautauquan” for seven years before moving to “McClure’s Magazine” where she wrote many pieces, including “The History of the Standard Oil Company.”
 This serialized article was published over two years beginning in 1902, and then as a book in 1904.
 Tarbell’s investigation into John D. Rockefeller’s Standard Oil Company led to antitrust lawsuits and congressional hearings.
 In 1911, the Supreme Court broke up the Standard Oil Trust, implementing our country’s first antitrust laws.

 Today, Tarbell remains most well-known for changing the faces of the oil industry and journalism.
 However, during her writing career, she also penned a number of important biographies, including works on Abraham Lincoln, Madame Roland, and Napoleon Bonaparte.
 Tarbell also published an autobiography entitled “All in a Day’s Work” in 1939.
 She died in 1944 in Connecticut and is interred in Titusville’s Woodlawn Cemetery.